 The Broadcast Services team is dedicated to providing operational and broadcast support services.
 We aim to take the technical responsibility from broadcasters, allowing in-house creative teams to focus on media planning, content production and acquisition.

-We work with a variety of clients who are launching conventional, streaming and VOD channels, from training schedulers to wholesale out-sourced channel management.
+We work with a variety of clients who are launching conventional, streaming, FAST and VOD channels, from training schedulers to wholesale out-sourced channel management.

 We have a proud history of helping channels both on an interim basis through launch periods or during channel restructuring and in a supporting role for sustained periods of time.